trackmania-rl/tmrl/readme/tuto_library.md

 ## Tools

 ### partial() method
-We use this method a lot in `tmrl`, it enables partially instantiating a class.
+We use this method a lot in `tmrl`, it enables partially initializing the kwargs of a class.
 Import this method in your script:

 ```python